klaalo/spring-boot-gae-stub/README.md

 Container environment, e.g. [Kubernetes](https://cloud.google.com/kubernetes-engine/),
 would also make a great platform for Spring Boot.
 However, with app engine, you get 24 hours of free of charge instance hours.
-With Kubernetes you will pay for every instance hour and the requirement of master node makes you pay fot at least for two instances.
-So that maks app engine an inexpensive choice for trying out different ideas.
+With Kubernetes you will pay for every instance hour and the requirement of master node makes you pay for at least for two instances.
+So that makes app engine an inexpensive choice for trying out different ideas.

 ## Usage